🎧 Listen to the audio version of this post here.

 - Raise your standards

-The reality is, not everyone’s “there” yet.
-In early 2016, my friend John Barrows and I spoke to audiences about how to turn core sales performers into top performers.
-We mentioned the Vitality Curve, a model introduced years ago by former CEO of GE, Jack Welch.
+I remember early 2016, when my friend, John Barrows and I spoke to audiences about how to turn core sales performers into top performers.
+We talked about the Vitality Curve, a model once introduced by the late Jack Welch of GE.

-Every third of this bell curve comes with consequences:
+Every third of the bell curve comes with consequences:

-- Folks on the left-side of the curve, for example, face micro-management, performance improvement plans, and job termination.
+- Folks on the left-side of the curve, for example, face micro-management, performance improvement plans (PIPs), and job termination.

-- Those in the middle section of the curve need others to motivate them, must find mentors, and require regular coaching.
+- Those in the middle section of the curve need others to motivate them and require constant hand-holding and coaching.

-- A-players are on the right-side of the curve - and aren’t there long.
-They’re making the most money, getting recruited from other organizations, and are up for big promotions in their organizations.
+- A-players, however, are on the right-side of the curve - and usually not for long.
+They’re making the most money, getting recruited from other organizations, and are the ones earning the promotions.

 Create habits and disciplines that will position you well on the Vitality Curve.